 The next point is that you don’t need to fight any particular monster (other than the big two).
 Yes, there might be a rather impressive hoard in that vault – but if the monsters guarding it are too many or too fierce, well, just give it a pass.
 Tangaria offers an endless supply of monsters and treasure and everything.
 There will always be another day – provided you live to see another day.
 Sometimes you just have to bug out and run for your life.

 For all new players it’s highly recommended to start with ‘forgiving-mistakes’ class – warrior.
 Warriors are relatively simple to begin with, and are less likely to be eaten by a pack of jackals.
-Otherway you will suffer (unless you are really hard roguelikish nut) disappointment cause of fast (and often) deaths.
-Tangaria is extremely hard game to master in the beginning, so don’t try to play magical class right on unless if you didn’t make to level 20 with melee class.
-If you don’t like to play a warrior, you may consider other melee classes: Monk
+Otherwise you will suffer (unless you are really hard roguelikish nut) disappointment cause of fast (and often) deaths.
+Tangaria is extremely hard game to master in the beginning, so don’t try to play a magical class right away unless you’ve made it to level 20.
+If you don’t like to play a warrior, you may consider other melee classes: Monk (melee martial arts fighting), Unbeliever (warrior who is so strongly despise magic that could suppress it occurring around), and maybe Archer (non-magical glass cannon).
+In case if you relentlessly want some magic – try Rogue who can do some stealthy tricks and is less fragile than other “magical” classes.

-terity so you will have high BpR (blows per round).
-The only exception to this rule is Dragon Monk which though starts with low STR/DEX – can breath fire which helps a lot early on; to be able to do it – get your dragon to level 5 and press y
+Considering race, I recommend to start as Half-Troll Warrior – it’s a perfect choice for new player.
+Actually for warrior and other melee classes you can choose any race which has internal boni to STRength and DEXterity so you will have high BpR (blows per round).
+The only exception to this rule is Dragon Monk which though starts with low STR/DEX – can breathe fire which helps a lot early on; to be able to do it – get your dragon to level 5 and press y to breathe and then ' to target the closest monster.
+Don’t breathe fire too often as you spend your satiation and HPs on it.

 So, first advice is to set your stats to get maximum blows (except for Dragon or Hydra which start with low stats at first, but get extra blows by level ups).
 If you have a class/race combination with good dexterity, select 18/10 dexterity, and then set your strength to 17 or 18.
 If you’ve decided to try Rogue – set your spell-casting stat (INT) to something low but usable (~12), and spend the rest on constitution.
 For a beginning character, constitution is least important, because it doesn’t add significant HP until well above 18.